-Cairo is the biggest Arab city in population and area, and ranked the second in Africa and seventeenth globally in terms of population (9.7 million, est. 2018), and also representing 10.6% of the total population of Egypt.
+Greater Cairo is the biggest Arab city in population and area, and ranked the seventh globally in terms of population (20 million and 901 thousand, est. 2020), and also representing 20 % of the total population of Egypt.
 So it’s the most populated cities in Egypt, as well as thousands of people come daily from other governorates to Cairo because of their work inside Cairo or finishing their personal interests or treatment where are many of services and governmental agencies and major hospitals.

 So the Egyptian government takes parallel measures to improve the network of transportation to cope with population increase in the city and cover its requirements.
 So the government began to think of the subway as one of the solutions to the traffic crisis in the Egyptian capital.